rammishr/Docker/README.md

 ## My Application
   You can open the host:3000 in the browser to see the output in following steps.
   + cd ../firstapp
-  + docker image build –t firstapp .
+  + docker image build -t firstapp .
-  + docker run –p 3000:3000 firstapp&
+  + docker run -p 3000:3000 firstapp&

 ## Scale Using Docker Compose
  The following example shows how to start app in association with DB.